deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari sat silently and watched.
 The human soon made a satisfied noise and pulled out a handful of flat brown packs of some kind, and scooped up some water from the pool in a little bottle.
 There was a pump of some kind in the bottle's end, and after a few enthusiastic strokes of that, the water was forced back out through the filter nozzle.

-"Are you…*filtering and purifying* that?"
+"Are you...*filtering and purifying* that?"
 Regaari asked.
 "This is a class two planet, you don't need to."

 "Basic survival rule where I'm from, never trust the water."